 Environmental testing is performed at various levels of assembly, as appropriate.
-Figures 4-1 and 4-2 show the planned assembly and test flow.
+Figure 4-1 shows the planned assembly and test flow.
 Dates shown in this figure are approximate.

 Flight hardware shall be complete prior to the start of testing, including flight software.
 Any change to the hardware or software after the start of test may require repeating some or all of the tests, at the discretion of the IMPACT project manager.